-The Asian languages faculty in the School of International Letters and Cultures offers a graduate program leading to an MA in Asian languages and civilizations (Japanese).
+The Asian languages faculty in the School of International Letters and Cultures offers a graduate program leading to a Master of Arts in Asian Languages and Civilizations (Japanese).
 In addition to preparing some students for further academic training, the program helps to prepare students for jobs relating to Japan (in fields such as law, business or journalism) and for entrance into professional schools.

-The plan of study for the MA includes a minimum of 30 credit hours of graduate-level work and a thesis, as approved by the candidate's supervisory committee, or 27 credit hours of course work and three credit hours of applied project.
-The plan must include a 500-level bibliography and research methods course offered by the department.
+The plan of study for the MA includes a minimum of 30 credit hours of graduate-level work and a thesis, as approved by the candidate's supervisory committee.
+The plan must include a JPN 501-Proseminar: East Asian Humanities course offered by the department.
 When approved by the candidate's supervisory committee, nine hours of advanced-level work in another language or in closely related courses may be included in the plan.

 All candidates for the masters in Asian Languages and Civilizations (Japanese) must fulfill the general requirements of the Graduate College concerning admission and residence.
 Please visit here to learn about what materials are needed to apply.

-The degree plan includes a minimum of 30 credit hours of graduate work, as approved by the candidate's supervisory committee, a thesis.
-The plan must include a 500-level bibliography and research methods course offered by the department.
+The degree plan includes a minimum of 30 credit hours of graduate work, as approved by the candidate's supervisory committee, and a thesis.
+The plan must include the JPN 501 Proseminar: East Asian Humanities course offered by the department.
 When approved by the candidate's supervisory committee, nine hours of advanced-level work in another language or in closely related courses may be included.
 Students who are primarily interested in teaching at the secondary or community college levels may select a plan of study with a concentration in language pedagogy.